-Defense Priorities—a conservative think tank focused on promoting a realistic national defense strategy—is making several foreign policy analysts, military experts, and defense fellows available for comment and broadcast media interviews.
+Defense Priorities—a foreign policy organization focused on promoting a realistic grand strategy—is making several foreign policy analysts, military experts, and defense fellows available for comment and broadcast media interviews.
 View our available specialists below.
 Read Politico’s profile on Defense Priorities.

 Send media inquiries to email@example.com.

 Daniel L. Davis